Reference suite — reading guide

 Conformance profiles (build-size axes)

-Distinct from the architectural layers above — these describe what set of modules a deployment loads.
+Distinct from the architectural layers above — a profile describes what set of modules a deployment loads.

 Profile